-2.2 Reserves: Indicate the coal/lignite reserves available category wise (proved, indicated and inferred) in the leasehold area estimated in the last mining plan/mining scheme approved along with the balance coal/ lignite reserves at the time of proposed mine closure, including its quality (for final mine closure plan only).
+2.2 Reserves : Indicate the coal/lignite reserves available category wise (proved, indicated and inferred) in the leasehold area estimated in the last mining plan/mining scheme approved along with the balance coal/ lignite reserves at the time of proposed mine closure, including its quality (for final mine closure plan only).
+Final Mine Closure Plan should also indicate the estimated Extractable coal reserves and coal actually mined out.

-2.3 Mining.
-Method: Describe in brief the mining method followed to win the coal/lignite, mining machinery deployed, production level etc.
+2.3 Mining Method: Describe in brief the mining method followed to win the coal/lignite, mining machinery deployed, production level etc.